mtzstian/TechofCriticalPedagogy/content/Works Reviewed/Gadotti (2008).md

 >**Title:** Paulo Freire and the Culture of Justice and Peace: The perspective of Washington vs. the perspective of Angicos
 >**Author:** Moacir Gadotti
 >**Year:** 2008
->>[!quote]- Citation
+>**Citation**
->>Gadotti, M. (2008).
+>Gadotti, M. (2008).
 Paulo Freire and the Culture of Justice and Peace: The perspective of Washington vs. the perspective of Angicos.
 In Torres, C. A., & Noguera, P. (Eds.).
 (2008). *Social Justice Education for Teachers* (pp. 147-159).
 Leiden, The Netherlands: Brill.

 >[!question]- Realms of Application
 > [[Context]], [[Theory]]